What should I tell my care team before I take this medication?

 What should I watch for while using this medication?

+Visit your care team for regular checks on your progress.
 This medication may make you feel generally unwell.
-This is not uncommon as chemotherapy can affect healthy cells as well as cancer cells.
+This is not uncommon in medications used to treat cancer.
 Report any side effects.
 Continue your course of treatment even though you feel ill unless your care team tells you to stop.

-You may need bloodwork while you are taking this medication.
+You may need blood work done while you are taking this medication.

 Check your blood pressure as directed.
 Know what your blood pressure should be and when to contact your care team.